 Most causes of midfoot pain can be treated without surgery.
 Almost always, we initiate conservative, non-surgical treatment, moving from least invasive to more invasive.

-OrthoNebraska has two fellowship-trained orthopaedic surgeons focused on only the foot and ankle.
+OrthoNebraska has two fellowship-trained orthopedic surgeons focused on only the foot and ankle.
 Please call (402) 637-0800 for an appointment if you are interested in an accurate diagnosis for your foot or ankle problem.